timvink/mkdocs-print-site-plugin/docs/how-to/pdf_button.md

 # Adding a PDF button

-You might want to make downloading a PDF even easier for your users.
-You could include a 'PDF' button on every page (like the one in the right corner of this page 👆)
+Having users create a PDF of your website requires them to navigate to the print page and *File > Print > Save as PDF* (see [export to PDF](export-PDF.md)).
+You can make downloading a PDF version of your website even easier for your users by including a 'PDF' button on every page (like the one in the right corner of this page 👆).

 MkDocs supports [theme extension](https://www.mkdocs.org/user-guide/styling-your-docs/#using-the-theme-custom_dir), an easy way to override parts of a theme.
+That will allow you to add a button to the top of every page.

-You can use `page.url_to_pdf` to get the link to site PDF from a page.
+This plugin adds to the context a `page.url_to_print_page` which contains the relative link from a page to the print page.
+You can use `page.url_to_print_page` when customizing a theme:

 !!! info
-    While it might be easier for your users, using this option means you need to manually create the PDF everytime you make a change to your website.
+    While it might be easier for your users, using this option means you need to re-create the PDF everytime you make a change to your website.

     If you use this option and you are using version control like git, you might want to also [gitignore](https://git-scm.com/docs/gitignore) the PDF file.

 ## Adding a PDF button to mkdocs-material theme

-In `mkdocs-material` theme (see [customization](https://squidfunk.github.io/mkdocs-material/customization/#overriding-template-blocks)), you can create a file for overrides and point to it your `mkdocs.yml`.
-You might also want to disable adding the print page to the navigation when you already have a button with the link.
+In the [mkdocs-material](https://squidfunk.github.io/mkdocs-material) theme you can create an override for `main.html` (see [customization](https://squidfunk.github.io/mkdocs-material/customization/#overriding-template-blocks)).

 _Example_: